slhck/slhck.github.io/_posts/2025-10-25-typst-pdf-generation-xelatex-alternative.md

 categories: software
 ---

 For years, I've been using XeLaTeX to generate professionally formatted PDFs.
-Either for scientific papers, or from Markdown sources using [Pandoc](https://pandoc.org/).
-I valued XeLaTeX in particular for its native support of system fonts.
+Either for scientific papers, or from Markdown sources using [Pandoc](https://pandoc.org/) for things like technical documentation or company-internal notes.
+I like XeLaTeX over “plain” LaTEx in particular for its native support of system fonts.
 But I've always been frustrated with LaTeX's compilation speed.
 Even for medium-sized documents, waiting several seconds for each rebuild adds up quickly, especially when iterating on content where visual feedback is important.

 Recently, I discovered that Pandoc supports [Typst](https://typst.app/).
-That was a game-changer for me, because I'd heard about Typst earlier, but never tried using it.
-If you don't know it, it's a modern typesetting system written in Rust that promises LaTeX-quality output with **dramatically faster compilation times**.
-After testing it out, I can confidently say: **if you're using Pandoc to generate PDFs, you should seriously consider switching to Typst**.
+I'd heard about Typst earlier, but never tried using it (for reasons I'll get into).
+Typst is a modern typesetting system written in Rust that promises LaTeX-quality output with **dramatically faster compilation times**.
+After testing it out, I can confirm: **if you're using Pandoc to generate PDFs, you should seriously consider switching to Typst**.

 **TL;DR:** Pandoc supports [Typst](https://typst.app/) as a PDF engine.
 It's orders of magnitude faster than XeLaTeX while producing equivalent quality output, has better error messages, and uses a cleaner template syntax.